wagov/wasocshared/docs/guidelines/supply-chain-risk-mgmt.md

 ## Template contract clauses promoting information security

-Include clauses similar to below when procuring any goods or services that handle digital information.†mi
+Include clauses similar to below when procuring any goods or services that handle digital information.

 - **Vulnerability Disclosure:** Notify the customer of confirmed security vulnerabilities in their assets within 24 hours of confirmation.
 - **Cyber Incident Detection and Response:** Notify the customer of cyber security incidents within 24 hours of detection.